begeli/information-security-lab-projects/README.md

   crucial system components.

 ## Modules
-* **Module 1:** Implementation of eliptic curve cryptography (ECC) primitives, and cryptanalysis of ECC with fully and partially leaked nonces
+* **Module 1:** Implementation of eliptic curve cryptography (ECC) primitives, and cryptanalysis of ECDSA with fully and partially leaked nonces
 * **Module 2:** Implementation of SIGMA protocol, implementation of TLS 1.3 protocol with PSKs and session resumption
 * **Module 3:** Cryptographic reductions
 * **Module 4:** Exploitation of Trusted Execution Environments